What is a Decentralised Autonomous Organisation (DAO)?

 A decentralised autonomous organisation (DAO) is a type of management structure that operates without a central governing authority.

-Unlike traditional organisations that have a hierarchical structure, a DAO is decentralised.
-Think of a decentralised autonomous organisation (DAO) like a team of friends working together without a leader telling them what to do.
+Unlike traditional organisations with a hierarchical structure, a decentralised autonomous organisation (DAO) is decentralised.
+Think of a DAO as a team of friends working together without a leader telling them what to do.
 Instead, they use blockchain technology and smart contracts to make decisions.

 Decentralised autonomous organisations became popular when cryptocurrencies and blockchain technology started to catch on.